MRtrix3/mrtrix3/docs/fixel_based_analysis/st_fibre_density_cross-section.rst

     fod2fixel ../template/wmfod_template.mif -mask ../template/template_mask.mif ../template/fixel_temp -peak peaks.mif

 ..
 NOTE:: Fixel images, which appear in the pipeline from this step onwards, are stored using the :ref:`fixel_format`, which stores all fixel data for a fixel image in a directory (i.e. a folder).

-Next view the peaks file using the fixel plot tool in :ref:`mrview` and identify an appropriate threshold that removes peaks from grey matter, yet does not introduce any 'holes' in your white matter (approximately 0.33).
+Next view the peaks file using the fixel plot tool in :ref:`mrview` and identify an appropriate threshold that removes peaks from grey matter, yet does not introduce any large gaps in your white matter (e.g. 0.25; this should be tuned manually to be suitable for your data).

 Threshold the peaks fixel image::

-    mrthreshold ../template/fixel_temp/peaks.mif -abs 0.33 ../template/fixel_temp/mask.mif
+    mrthreshold ../template/fixel_temp/peaks.mif -abs 0.25 ../template/fixel_temp/mask.mif

 Generate an analysis voxel mask from the fixel mask.
 The median filter in this step should remove spurious voxels outside the brain, and fill in the holes in deep white matter where you have small peaks due to 3-fibre crossings::